 Bedlam has been known to divide friends and families between the colors orange and red.
 It fills the sportscasts for a week as both sides make derogatory remarks about the other.

 It leaks from the radio waves on sports talk, the analysis and the predictions.
 In the end, it will bring a year-long celebration for one and disappointed shame for the other.
 It is Bedlam.

 There isn't much more hyped in the state of Oklahoma than the Bedlam game.
 Along with the emotions, it also brings various ad campaigns and sales events as everyone milks it for all it's worth.
 But in the end, it's a football game, one charged with emotion and carrying serious consequences.

 You will struggle to find an Oklahoman, even one who doesn't care much about football, who hasn't chosen sides on the issue.
 People who get along famously year round will shrug their shoulders and frown at each other when "the game" rolls around.
 Bedlam is for Oklahoma bragging rights, and nobody ever knows what to expect.

 This Year's Game

-The 2016 Bedlam Football Game will be played on Saturday, Dec.
-3 in Norman, Oklahoma.
+The 2017 Bedlam Football Game will be played on Saturday, Nov.
+4 in Stillwater, Oklahoma.

 From 1995-2004, no team won more than 2 games in a row.
 Oklahoma, almost always favored in the game, blew out the Cowboys during that time on an occasion or two, but they were also upset.
 One of those upsets came in 2001 when Oklahoma was closing in on a trip to the National Championship game.
 Freshman QB Josh Fields hit Rashaun Woods for a TD in the 4th quarter to give the Cowboys the 16-13 win.
 The very next year, OSU won yet again in a 38-28 game that wasn't as close as the score indicated.